ComplianceAsCode/content/docs/workshop/lab1_introduction.md

 This naming convention is relevant for all types of additional content.

-Unlike checks, you can review remediations in the guide - there is a clickable `(show)` link to do so.
+Unlike checks, you can review remediations in the guide - there is a clickable `Remediation Schell Script` link to do so.
 Bring back the browser window with the guide open, and see for yourself.

 ![Bash remediation snippet in the HTML guide](images/0-03-remediation.png)